weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

 16. There is another test that you can perform to validate that your connector worked properly, even though the validation may have failed.
 This test is a message trace.

-    Select the **connectors – Microsoft Exchange** tab in your Edge browser to display the EAC for Exchange Online.
+    Select the **Exchange Admin Center** tab in your Edge browser to display the EAC for Exchange Online.

 17. If you recall from an earlier lab in this course, the Message Trace functionality has been moved from the classic EAC to the **New Exchange admin